buildsbyaman/LibreGPT/readme.md

 # LibreGPT

 A modern full-stack AI chat app using React and Node.js that delivers a ChatGPT-style interface with threaded conversations, saved history, and real-time AI replies through OpenRouter.
-It’s free to use forever with no limits on conversation size.
+Switch between multiple AI models (ChatGPT, Gemini, DeepSeek, Nova 2 Lite) seamlessly in one conversation.
+It's free to use forever with no limits on conversation size.

 🔗 **[Live Demo](https://buildsbyaman-LibreGPT.vercel.app)**